WilliamL92/test_Wing/README.md

 # Expected output
 ```
 {
-  total_prices: 2134, // the total price of the operation (including all palette)
+  total_prices: 2134, // the total price of the operation (including all palettes)
   items: [ // list of all palettes
     {
       palette_number: 1,